-Guidance: Where water resource concerns are identified, producers should implement appropriate settling measures to improve the existing hydrologic conditions and slow/detain runoff.
-Where the installation of new water control measures is necessary, FDACS will consider the feasibility and practicality (including costs considerations) of installing such water control measures.
+Guidance: Where water resource concerns are identified, producers must implement appropriate settling measures to improve the existing hydrologic conditions and slow/detain runoff.
+Where the installation of new water control measures is necessary, consideration should be given by FDACS to the feasibility and practicality (including costs considerations) of installing such water control measures.
 In determining feasibility, producers should coordinate with FDACS for technical assistance and cost share availability.

-Ditch and Canal Maintenance and Water Management 3.4.3.
 Operate and maintain water control structures to minimize the movement of N, P, and sediment off site.

-3.4.4 Operate and maintain water control structures to minimize the admission of aquatic vegetation into downstream public waterways.
+3.4.4.
+Operate and maintain water control structures to minimize the admission of aquatic vegetation into downstream public waterways.